expandedfronts/revisr/readme.txt

 1. The main dashboard of Revisr.
 2. Simple staging area that lets you decide what gets committed.
 3. Easily view changes in files with Revisr's diffs.
 4. A comprehensive history of your website, with unlimited restore points.

 == Changelog ==

+= 1.9.1 =
+* Fixed bug with "Import Pushes" checkbox not showing after saving
+* Fixed bug with saving some settings in Windows
+* Fixed CSS issue when viewing a branch with no commits
+* Small cleanup

 = 1.9 =
 * Added support for multiple commit authors